 Over the years he lived between Shanghai, Tientsin and the United States.
 There he is most remembered for, after years of intervention and even debates in the Senate, having been granted US citizenship in 1924.
 A fateful decision, which ultimately cost him his life: As now American citizen living in China, Emil Fischer was interned in a prisoner camp by the Japanese in 1941 where he died shortly before the end of the war in 1945.

-The Chinese business directories (the so called "Hong Lists") listed Fischer as merchant for Gottlieb Taussig until 1909.
+The Chinese business directories (the so called "Hong Lists") listed Fischer as merchant for Gottlieb Taussig until 1909 and from photos of the Austro-Hungarian concession of his building in Tianjin, we know that he represented Taussig there until at least 1911.
 Upon closer inspection of our "Indians & plane" card, though it is not Fischer & Co who is mentioned on the reverse but yet another enterprise in Qingdao, then called Tsingtau - a newly "leased" German colony on the Eastern Chinese shores and still famous today for its beer of the same name.

 Sander, Wieler & Co - Prime Suspects of Cultural Appropriation

-Fischer & Co theoretically covered both Eastern and Northern China through its Shanghai and Tientsin offices (presumably his private residences), but because of his wide spread activities, such as the upcoming Tsinghua development project, frequent relocations and travels Emil Fischer seems to have not been too focused on his agency business.
+Fischer & Co theoretically covered both Eastern and Northern China through its Shanghai and Tientsin offices (which also served as his private residences), but because of his wide spread activities, such as the upcoming Tsinghua development project, frequent relocations and travels Emil Fischer seems to have not been too focused on his agency business.

-And so around 1910 Gottlieb Taussig's appointed a new sales agent - a German shipping and trading firm by the name of Sander, Wieler & Co (利康洋行).
+And so between 1911 and 1912 Gottlieb Taussig's appointed a new sales agent - a German shipping and trading firm by the name of Sander, Wieler & Co (利康洋行).
 The company had been formed in 1898 in Hong Kong by friends Gustav Wieler and Robert Becker, the authorized signatory of late Mr. Sander.
 The firm was notably larger than Fischers and maintained offices in several Chinese outports besides Tsingtau including Shanghai, Tientsin and Canton.
 It acted as Taussig's China representative until its liquidation in 1914.

 It seems S.W.C. were the first to advertise Gottlieb Taussig in China through trading cards.
 Popularized by cigarette marketers, these collector cards were an extremely popular tool to drive brand loyalty and repeat purchases in the early nineteen hundreds.
 Maybe S.W.C. selected the Indians & plane image or maybe it was still Fischer because of his obsession with America.
 We also do not know what the other cards of this collector set looked like and they might have just been randomly chosen.
 Either way, the message of this particular card illustrated in simple visuals the superiority of modern technology and the dawn of a new age - be it in air transportation or soap making and if the crumbling Qing dynasty rulers agreed with it or not: Western industrialism had arrived in China.
 Lastly, it remains to be mentioned that the image was not exclusively created for Taussig's - a cocoa and cholate brand from Amsterdam called "Groots" used the very same picture for a trade card in Europe.